James Outman Preview, Player Props: Dodgers vs. Red Sox

 - Outman is batting .249 with 14 doubles, three triples, 15 home runs and 51 walks.

-- Among the qualifying hitters in baseball, he ranks 98th in batting average, 31st in on-base percentage, and 86th in slugging.
+- Among qualified hitters in baseball, he ranks 97th in batting average, 33rd in on-base percentage, and 86th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.